avdi/ppwm/app/views/welcome/_resources.md

 - [tmate](http://tmate.io/) Instant terminal sharing
 - [TeamViewer](http://www.teamviewer.com/) screen-sharing app for Mac/Windows/Linux, allows remote control and you can change color/quality settings to improve latency.
 Free for personal use.
 - [Slack /pair command](https://github.com/techieshark/slack-pair) Slack slash command your team can use to see who is free to pair on what.
-- [Atom-pair](https://atom.io/packages/atom-pair) remote pairing package within the [Atom](https://atom.io/) text editor, powered by Pusher
+- [Atom-pair](https://atom.io/packages/atom-pair) remote pairing package within the [Atom](https://atom.io/) text editor, powered by Pusher.

 ### Sharing the (commit) credit